Protected chaos in a topological lattice: Methods

 \subsection{Analytical effective inductance formulae}

 Utilizing the recursive structure of $L_E(i)$, it is possible to obtain the analytical expressions for the edge and bulk nodes.
 The approach relies on assessing each continued fraction representation by expressing the nested dependencies in terms of repeated sequences.
 The recursive nature gives rise to an infinite continued fraction, which can be simplified by expressing it in terms of two interdependent variables.
 These variables are defined recursively, with each relying on the other, leading to a nested solution.
 Solving these coupled equations yields closed-form expressions for both edge and bulk node inductances.
-We provide a detailed derivation in Supplementary Materials.
+We provide a detailed derivation in Section I in the Supporting Information.
 Considering a semi-infinite circuit, we obtain the analytical form of $L_E(1)$ as

 Similarly, the analytical expression for the second node from the left edge is given by